 Heating, Ventilation, and Air Conditioning

-Lied Lodge’s unique biomass system uses wood chips made from pallets to heat and cool the hotel.
-No CFCs are used for air conditioning.
+Lied Lodge’s unique biomass system uses wood chips to help heat and cool the hotel.
 Guests may tour the Fuelwood Energy Plant adjacent to Lied Lodge for an up-close look at how the system works.

 Locally Grown Food